XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 Note: CFT introduces an extra leading byte in front of the 64-bit CFT value (to ensure CFT value supports full 64-bit range).

+*Question*: Could the ledger perform arithmetics in `uint64`?
+If not, we would need to decrease the range of the CFT value.

 **Required Fields**

 |        FIELD NAME | SIZE (BITS) | SIZE (BYTES) | NOTE                                                                                                                                                          |